 Odyssey Trust Company

 Odyssey Trust Company (“Odyssey”) recognizes how important your personal privacy is to you.
-We are required to collect, use and disclose personal information for purposes that are reasonable and to do so in a manner that recognizes your right to protection of that information.
+We are required to collect, use and disclose personal information for purposes that are reasonable and to do so in a manner that recognizes your right to the protection of that information.
 When we refer to personal information, we mean any information that identifies you as an individual and includes information with respect to your name, address, social insurance number or tax identification number, securities/asset ownership information and other financial information.
 Odyssey may receive personal information about you from you directly, but often we receive information about you from a third party authorized by you, such as our clients (public and private issuers of securities), your employer if we are administering their plan, or a brokerage firm or other intermediary that is requesting a transfer of securities.

 Collection and Consent

-Odyssey has identified the purpose(s) for which we collect personal information will only do so when it is necessary and reasonable to collect this information for its identified purpose.
+Odyssey has identified the purpose(s) for which we collect personal information and will only do so when it is necessary and reasonable to collect this information for its identified purpose.

 We collect personal information directly from you, the individual, unless the applicable legislation or the individual authorized the collection from another source.
 We will inform you, either verbally or in writing, before or at the time of collection, why the personal information is needed and how it will be used in a clear and reasonably understood manner.